ArashRabbani/AutoEncoderHeartCT/README.md

 # AutoEncoderHeartCT
-An auto-encoder for the heart 2.5-D CT images
+An auto-encoder for the heart 2.5-D CT images for dimention reduction

 Autoencoders are deep machine learning models that can be used as a dimension reduction technique to condense a large amount of information into a small feature space for classification purposes.
 In this repository, you can find a trained model as well as the code to train a model from scratch to make an autoencoder that reconstructs 2.5-dimensional data.
 The data is obtained from the COVID-19 patient's heart via 3-D X-ray computed tomography.
 Each of the input images includes 10 equally-distanced slices from the base to the apex of the heart.